5 TIPS FOR LIVING A SIMPLER LIFE

 3) Clear out the clutter

 Physical clutter isn’t just a visual eyesore, it actually takes up space in your brain.
 Every pile of papers, stack of bills, and mound of dirty clothes create stress and rob you of energy.
 Spend an afternoon – or entire day for the serious packrat – taking everything off of desks, nightstands, dressers, and countertops.
 Then put things back only after you’ve considered if you really need them.
 If you don’t, say “good-bye” and either throw it away or donate it.
 You’ll be amazed by how good it feels to see a clutter-free home.

 4) Don’t take on debt

 The connection between debt and stress is huge.
 If you have credit card debt, get on a plan to pay it down and start paying cash for regular expenses.
 (Consider only using a credit card in an emergency.)
 Set up a budget so you’ll stick to a spending and saving plan and find an app that will help you track activity.
 Living a clean financial life will alleviate anxiety and help you focus on what really matters.

 5) Remove unknowns from your life

 One of the simplest ways to remove unknowns from your life is to install a Guardline outdoor motion sensor on your property.
 The stress of strangers knocking on your door or people trespassing on out-of-sight areas on your land can build up over time.
 You’ll always know when someone is approaching your home (like a delivery driver or kids getting off the school bus), and you’ll have comfort from knowing strangers can’t hang out unnoticed around your home.
-If you have questions about our products, contact our American-based customer service any time.
+If you have questions about our products, contact our 24/7 customer service team any time.

 Until then, be safe.